Chevelleboyer/DataStructuresHandbook/set.md

 # Set

 A set is an unordered collection of data objects similar to dictionaries but with only keys.
-Objects in a set cannot be changed, they are immutable.
 Sets do not allow duplicates.
+Because of these behaviors a set guarentees everything is unique.

 # In Memory